amyspencerproject/natours/README.md

   will make a variable called id that can be defined in the url request by the user.
 This is why the above JS trick is needed.
 That id needs to be a number to retrieve the correct tour.

+- The entry point should be the server.js file which starts the server and sets the port i.e. port 3000.
+It is a good practice to have everything related to Express in one file and everything related to the server in a different file.

 ### Useful resources

 - [Express](https://www.npmjs.com/package/express?activeTab=readme) - Documentation
+- [Middleware for Express](https://expressjs.com/en/resources/middleware.html) - List from Express of good middleware

 ## Author